celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   --blsPop=0x                                          The BLS public key proof-of-possession, which consists of a
                                                        signature on the account address.
 48 bytes.

+  --ecdsaOnly                                          Authorize only ECDSA keys.
+BLS keys must be authorized in a
+                                                       separate step.

   --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d    (required) Account Address

   --ledgerAddresses=ledgerAddresses                    [default: 1] If --useLedger is set, this will get the first N